 Wattage: 1725W

-New to Cosori's range of air-fryers, the TurboBlaze is a stylish, six-litre gadget with nine presets, including air-fry, roast, grill, prove, and reheat.
+Among the newer models in Cosori's air fryer range, the TurboBlaze is a stylish, six-litre gadget with nine presets, including air fry, roast, grill, prove, and reheat.
 According to Cosori, what sets it apart from previous models is its high-speed motor and new air-duct solution, which translates to it being up to 46% faster than the Cosori Pro.

 It comes with a wide, bright touchscreen and five fan speeds, each of which corresponds to a different function.
 Temperatures can reach as high as 230C, and the timer can be run for a maximum of 24 hours – ideal if you're using the dehydration setting for ingredients like fruit.
 In test, we loved how easy it was to use, and though it looks quite chunky, it's versatile and relatively quiet while it cooks.